karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 No matter your background, there is a form of writing for you.
 You can opt to be a content writer, technical writer, journalist, copywriter, or even a greeting card writer.
 As a freelance writer, you’re free to pitch your work to different publications - both online and print - or you can sign up for and find jobs via freelance websites like Upwork, Fiverr, or Guru.

+If you're looking to get started, be sure to [check out this book](https://amzn.to/3DD5Zr4) as it will give you a lot of insight into the industry and how you can carve out a niche.

 ### 6. Financial Auditor/Bookkeeper

 As a small business owner, I can tell you how challenging finances and bookkeeping are.
 As small companies scale up, it's difficult for them to handle important administrative tasks like financial management, proper accounting, regulatory reporting, preparing monthly statements, etc.

-If you hold a finance degree or an MBA and know accounting, then this could be the perfect side project.
+Even if you don't hold a finance degree or an MBA, this could be the perfect side project if you are good with numbers and details.
 I've had several friends start accounting businesses as side projects before going out on their own full-time.

 ### 7. Landlord/Airbnb Host

 Do you own a property or have some extra space in your home?

 You might want to look into renting it out.
-Whether you opt to rent out a room or your entire house, property rental is a reliable option for generating additional revenue.
+Whether you opt to rent out a room or your entire house, [property rental is a reliable option for generating additional revenue](https://amzn.to/41SC601).
 There are some risks associated with allowing strangers into your property, but this can be one of the more passive forms of side projects if you do it right.

 ### 8. ESL (English as a Second Language) Teacher